-The deadline for the next Valuation ad (Q2 2017) is Jan.
-20 To ensure inclusion in the ad, applications must be submitted and approved by end of day, Jan.
-20.
+The ad deadline for the next issue of Valuation (second quarter) is April 21.
+To ensure inclusion in the ad, applications must be submitted and approved by end of that day.

 Be careful not to submit duplicate applications

 What you enter is what is displayed on website

 This hands-on two-day course is designed for appraisers, reviewers and other real estate professionals who regularly work with reviews.
 Participants will work through all seven steps of the review process and apply them to a simulated assignment that’s reflective of the work appraisers would be required to perform.
 Mandatory course for Candidates seeking the AI-RRS designation.

 This updated one-day professional development course uses real-life case studies provided by builders, real estate agents and appraisers to introduce participants to valuation methods for appraising high-performance houses.
 Developed by the highly esteemed green expert, Sandy Adomatis, SRA, LEED Green Associate, this Appraisal Institute course uses her book Residential Green Valuation Tools as the required course material.
 The book can be purchased from the AI bookstore.
 Note: Chapters that buy the book in bulk (minimum six copies) will get a 20 percent discount.

 As the United States continues to search for energy alternatives, solar photovoltaics for residential properties are becoming more common and creating a demand for appraisers properly trained in valuing them.
 This updated hands-on two-day professional development course introduces participants to solar terminology and uses real-life case studies to show how solar-related valuation problems can be resolved.
 Note: Students taking this course must have access to the internet.